radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/create-projects/upload.md

 ---
 title: Upload a Global Identity Builder project
-description: Upload a Global Identity Builder project
+description: Learn how to perform single and bulk uploads in a Global Identity Builder project.
+Details on upload behavior and upload logs are also discussed.
 ---

 # Upload a Global Identity Builder project